• Home

 Gita Gopinath pictured during a Davos panel

 President Donald Trump has framed the U.S. trade deficit as a “national emergency” and a threat to Americans’ “way of life” throughout his second term.
-It was why he invoked the International Emergency Economic Powers Act in April 2025 to announce “Liberation Day” and reciprocal tariffs around most of the world (the Supreme Court didn’t agree with him that it was quite the emergency that he claimed).
+It was why he invoked the International Emergency Economic Powers Act in April 2025 to announce “Liberation Day” and reciprocal tariffs around most of the world (the Supreme Court didn’t agree that it was quite the emergency that he claimed).

 Recommended Video

 The U.S. trade deficit—a measure of how much more value a country imports rather than exports—stood at around $901 billion last year, meaning that the U.S. is effectively spending much more than it is earning when it comes to trade.
-But it’s only a crisis if you can’t afford to pay, according to Gita Gopinath, the former chief economist at the International Monetary Fund.
+But it’s only a crisis if you can’t afford to pay, according to Gita Gopinath, former chief economist at the International Monetary Fund.

 The wrong treatment